PTE Academic Score Required for Australia PR Immigration

 As of April 2026, AHPRA's English language requirements are:

-The Speaking threshold of 76 for AHPRA registration is identical to the Proficient English threshold for skilled migration visas.
-Healthcare workers cannot satisfy AHPRA requirements with a score that would qualify for standard Proficient English if their Speaking component falls below 76.
+The Speaking threshold of 76 for AHPRA registration matches the current Proficient Speaking minimum for skilled migration visas.
+Healthcare workers cannot satisfy AHPRA requirements if their Speaking component falls below 76.

 The asymmetric Speaking requirement reflects AHPRA's position that verbal communication with patients and colleagues carries specific safety obligations.
 Many internationally trained nurses are surprised to find that a score adequate for visa eligibility is not adequate for professional registration.